Florian Maxi Lopper: Product Review

 Where To Buy

 Florian products aren’t typically found in stores so your best bet is to purchase it direct from the company where it retails for $199.95.

-The Florian Maxi Lopper isn’t currently available on Amazon but the Mini Hand Lopper is.
-It has exactly the same design and ratcheting mechanism but weighs in at a relatively lightweight 2.5 lbs and is 19 inches long.
-At only $91.75 it’s an excellent choice for those looking for something a little smaller and more affordable.
-You can buy the Florian Mini Hand Lopper on Amazon here.
+The Florian Maxi Lopper isn’t currently available on Amazon for $199.99 but the Florian Ratchet Lopper is.
+It has exactly the same design and ratcheting mechanism but weighs in at 3.25 lbs and is 27 inches long.
+At $179.95 it’s an excellent choice for those looking for something a little smaller and more affordable.
+You can buy the Florian Ratchet Lopper on Amazon here.

 The only possible downside to the Florian Maxi Lopper is the price.
 At a retail cost of $199.95, it’s one of the more expensive loppers on the market.
 But if you’re like me, you understand the cost/benefit tradeoff of owning quality tools that will last a lifetime.
 If you do a lot of pruning, the Maxi Lopper will pay for itself quickly.
 If budget is an issue, there are ratcheting anvil loppers from several other brands to choose from, but in my estimation you’ll be hard pressed to find a lopper of this quality and performance for the money.

 And if you liked this review, please sign up for our email updates with reviews, special offers and giveaways.

 You get what you pay for, and these are worth every penny